ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/03_AlphaFold_PAF/mdp/README.md

 ## Purpose

-These `.mdp` files were used as the simulation control files for building and running the **03_AlphaFold_PAF** MD workflow in GROMACS.
+These .mdp files were used as simulation control files for building and running the **PAF** MD workflow in GROMACS.

 ---